How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Empirical Evaluation

 \subsection{Can we improve calibration?}

-Given that existing CLIP-based TPT methods worsen calibration in FL, a natural question is \textbf{whether calibration can be meaningfully improved and how?} To answer this, we systematically evaluate state-of-the-art TPT methods for personalized FL across three benchmarks (\textit{in-distribution, domain generalization, and base-to-new generalization}), ablate two in-training calibration techniques (DCA \cite{dca}, MDCA \cite{mdca}), and compare four global aggregation methods (FedAvg \cite{fedavg}, FedProx \cite{fedprox}, FedDyn \cite{feddyn}, FedNova \cite{fednova}).
-We discuss the following:
+Given that prompt tuning methods worsen calibration in FL, a natural question is \textit{whether calibration can be meaningfully improved and how.} To answer this, we systematically evaluate state-of-the-art FL baselines in three settings: \textit{in-distribution} (Tab. \ref{tab:cifar_indistribution_horizontal}), \textit{domain generalization} (Tab. \ref{tab:dg_horizontal}), and \textit{base-to-new generalization} (Tab. \ref{tab:bton_horizontal}), with and without calibration regularization.